Stocks end mixed as traders parse next rate move by the Fed

 Wall Street is also monitoring the latest corporate earnings reports to gauge how companies are handling supply chain problems and pressure from rising inflation.

-Airbnb rose 4.7% after reporting strong financial results and giving investors an encouraging revenue forecast.
-DoorDash will report its latest results late Wednesday afternoon and Walmart will report its results on Thursday.
+Airbnb rose 3.6% after reporting strong financial results and giving investors an encouraging revenue forecast.
+Walmart will report its results on Thursday.

 Credit: Courtney Crow